Submesoscale and boundary layer turbulence under mesoscale forcing in the upper ocean: Numerical simulation

 The prescribed background eddy velocity field $\vec{U}$ represents four stationary and near-barotropic mesoscale eddies arranged in a quadruple pattern (Fig.~\ref{fig:T0v0}ab).
 The setup is a combination of that in \citet{hamlington_langmuir_2014} without Stokes components and the one in \cite{thomas_friciton_2008} with strain.
 The eddies have a radius at $R=L_x/4=\qty{25}{\kilo\meter}$, a surface-level anomaly magnitude at $\Phi=\qty{0.01}{\meter}$, and a vertical temperature profile that is constant in the ML and decreases by $\Delta T^e = \qty{0.1}{\celsius}$ at the bottom.
 To represent the eddy effect on the isopycnal, the depth below which the temperature starts decreasing is slightly deeper(shallower) for warm(cold)-core eddies, with a difference of $\Delta m=\qty{30}{\meter}$.
 The eddy velocities consist of a dominant barotropic part corresponding to the surface-level anomaly and a mild baroclinic part related to the vertical temperature profile.
 The velocity has a maximum of \qty{0.058}{\meter\per\second} in the surface layer and decreases slightly at the bottom.
 This background field acts as an idealized mesoscale advection of temperature and momentum, while the eddy temperature $T_M$ is superimposed onto the background stratification as part of the initial condition.
-We assume the eddies are fixed in the ML throughout the simulation duration.
+We prescribe the eddies as stationary over the analyzed time window to impose a controlled, spatially varying mesoscale strain pattern; we therefore do not represent mutual advection among mesoscale vortices, and we interpret all diagnostics within this idealized forcing context.

 The initial state of the simulation is a temperature profile $T_i(x,y,z)=T_M(x,y,z)+T_0(x,z)$, and a jet $\vec{u}_i$=$v_0(x,z)\hat{\vec{y}}$ in thermal wind balance with $b_0=\alpha gT_0$ as